 Offsetting and Taxes

-Imagine that your average earnings pre-injury were $2,000 a month, and after your injury, you are eligible to receive $1,000 in SSDI and $600 in workers’ comp.
+Imagine that your average earnings pre-injury were $2,000 a month, and after your injury, you are eligible to receive $1,000 in SSDI and $600 in workers’ compensation.
 This would place your monthly benefits at $1,600, which would be 80% of your previous average earnings, subjecting your benefits to offsetting.
-So, if your SSDI is reduced by $100 as part of offsetting, $100 of your workers’ comp benefits will be taxable.
+So, if your SSDI is reduced by $100 as part of offsetting, $100 of your workers’ compensation benefits will be taxable.

 This issue can become very complicated because Social Security benefits can only be taxed if you earn above a certain amount each year.
 For example, if you are a single person and your combined income is over $25,000, then your Social Security benefits are taxable.
 If your combined income is less than this amount, then your benefits aren’t taxable.

-Talk to a Workers’ Comp Attorney
+Talk to a Workers’ Compensation Attorney